 Wyoming license plates have stacked numbers 1-23 on the far left that represent the 23 counties in the state.
-Wyoming residents can tell from what part of the state a vehicle is from, something that everyone in Wyoming knows.
-Great detail for directors to put 24 on the license plates of all the cars in the series as a made up county.
+That means that residents can tell what part of the state a vehicle is from by looking at those numbers, something that everyone in Wyoming knows.
+License plates on the vehicles in the show start with "24", a non-existent county.

-Sheriff Walt Longmire (Robert Taylor) carries a 1911, .45ACP Colt Government Model with custom stag grips for his duty sidearm.
-Unlike most who choose to carry the M1911, Walt chooses to carry in Condition 2 (mag inserted, round chambered, hammer down) This isn't necessarily bad production/directing.
-There was a time when this was the acceptable method of carry, although now, most M1911 users do not recommend for safety reasons, instead choosing Condition 1 (Mag inserted, round chambered, hammer cocked, safety on) which is the way the pistol is designed to be carried.
+Sheriff Walt Longmire (Robert Taylor) carries a 1911 .45ACP Colt Government Model with custom stag grips for his duty sidearm.
+Unlike most who choose to carry the M1911, he carries it in Condition 2 (mag inserted, round chambered, hammer down).
+This isn't necessarily a technical error; there was a time when this was the acceptable method of carry, although now most M1911 users do not recommend it for safety reasons, instead choosing Condition 1 (mag inserted, round chambered, hammer cocked, safety on) which is the way the pistol is designed to be carried.

 Carrying his sidearm the way he does, round chambered and the hammer down, makes a lot of sense for two reasons.
 From a theatrical standpoint you get the effect of his cocking the hammer.
 It also agrees better with his character who "sometimes likes to think before he talks (acts)" by making discharging his weapon a more deliberate act.

 While a guest on "Conan" (2010), Jeff Garlin promoted "Longmire" by showing a clip from the show, instead of plugging his own show The Goldbergs (2013).
 He explained, '''Goldberg' is a huge hit, No. 3 comedy on TV.
 'Longmire' needs help.
 I love 'Longmire' and I want that show to keep going.''